Understanding Buddhist Art

 - Right Effort.
 Promote good thoughts; conquer evil thoughts.

 - Right Concentration.
-Meditate to progressively realise a true understanding of imperfection, impermanence, and non-separateness
+Meditate to progressively realize a true understanding of imperfection, impermanence, and non-separateness

 - Right Understanding of the Four Noble Truths.